 Starr served on Gov. Gavin Newsom’s California Higher Education Recovery with Equity Taskforce, charged with envisioning a new approach for post-secondary education preparation and workforce readiness as the state recovers from the COVID-19 pandemic.

-Today she serves on the board of the National Association of Independent Colleges and Universities (NAICU) and the executive committee of the Association of Independent California Colleges and Universities (AICCU).
-A member of the Council on Competitiveness, Starr also serves on the boards of Cedars-Sinai and the Los Angeles Philharmonic, and on the advisory board of the Everychild Foundation.
-She was elected to the American Academy of Arts and Sciences in 2020.
+Today she serves on the executive committee of the Association of Independent California Colleges and Universities (AICCU).
+A member of the Council on Competitiveness, Starr also serves on the boards of the J. Paul Getty Trust, Cedars-Sinai and the Los Angeles Philharmonic, and on the advisory board of the Everychild Foundation.
+She was elected to the American Academy of Arts and Sciences in 2020 and to the American Philosophical Society in 2024.

 Starr grew up in Tallahassee, Florida, and she set off for Emory University as an undergraduate at the age of 15.
 At Emory, she received her bachelor’s and master’s degrees in women’s studies before going on to Harvard University to earn her doctorate in English and American literature, and ultimately pursuing training in cognitive neuroscience at Caltech and NYU with the support of the Mellon Foundation.